-2. Each shareholder will initially be assigned ten minutes to speak, although this time may be extended by the Chairman of the General Meeting.

-3. During the time assigned for their contributions, shareholders may request such information or explanations as they may consider necessary and make such declarations as they may deem fit, all in connection with the matters contemplated in Article 6 of these Regulations.
-The Chairman shall provide the information requested, in the terms established in law, or, whenever he considers this appropriate in view of the nature of the information, he may commission the Chair of the corresponding Committee, any member of the Presiding Board or such expert as he may deem fit to give the information.
-If the information requested is not available at the meeting, it shall be made available to shareholders at the registered office of the Company within seven days after the General Meeting.

-4. During their contributions, shareholders may propose the adoption of resolutions on any issues that the general meeting is authorised to discuss and decide on even though they are not included on the agenda, in accordance with the applicable legal provisions.

-5. Any shareholders physically attending the General Meeting who wish to put on record the full contents of their contributions shall expressly so request and deliver the written text thereof to the Presiding Board or the Notary, as the case may be, before speaking, to allow collation and subsequent insertion in the minutes.
+- 2. Each shareholder shall initially be assigned ten minutes to speak, although this time may be extended by the Chairman of the General Meeting. - 3.
+During the time assigned for their contributions, shareholders may request such reports or explanations as they may consider necessary and make such declarations as they may deem fit, all in connection with the items on the agenda.
+The Chairman shall provide the information requested, in the terms established in law, or, whenever he considers this appropriate in view of the nature of the information, he may commission the Chairman of the corresponding Committee, any member of the Presiding Board or such expert as he may deem fit to give the information.
+If the information requested is not available at the meeting, it shall be made available to shareholders at the registered office of the Company within seven days after the General Meeting. - 4.
+Furthermore, in view of the proposed resolutions handed out before the start of the meeting, the shareholders may, when speaking, submit alternative proposals on any item on the agenda, save when, by law, the proposed resolutions are to be made available to shareholders at the registered office at the date of publication of the notice of call.
+Shareholders may also, during their contribution, propose the adoption of resolutions on any issues that the general meeting is authorised to discuss and decide on even though they are not included on the agenda. - 5.
+Any shareholders who wish to put on record the full contents of their contributions shall expressly so request and hand in to the Presiding Board or the Notary, as the case may be, before speaking, the written text thereof for collation and subsequent insertion in the original of the minutes.